-Strategy and Outcome and Agricultural Conservation Easement

-- Applicants must demonstrate that agricultural lands are at risk of conversion for purposes of the ARB 2016-2017 Quantification Methodology using one of these options: - Residential Risk: Valid options to demonstrate risk of conversion for which residential zoning can be used to calculate the number of extinguished development rights: - 1.
-Agricultural land identified for development as evidenced by inclusion in a development proposal submitted to the local government, undergoing environmental review, or publicly available from controlling interests within the past 5 years; - 2.
-Agricultural land identified for potential rezoning to non-agricultural use by a jurisdiction as evidenced by a revised zoning proposal or land use plan, or undergoing environmental review, within the past 5 years; - 3.
-Agricultural land within a city's Sphere of Influence or municipal service boundary and, if applicable, within the city's urban growth boundary according to the city's general plan: - 4.
-Agricultural land within a proposed expanded city boundary (annexation), Sphere of Influence, municipal service boundary, or specific plan; - 5.
-Agricultural land within two miles of a city's Sphere of Influence or municipal service boundary, or within two miles of an unincorporated area which is zoned for or contains residential development where the average lot size is two acres or less. - Rural Residential Risk: Valid options to demonstrate risk of conversion for which rural residential zoning can be used to calculate the number of extinguished development rights: - 1.
-Agricultural land that is determined to be in conformance with the Subdivision Map Act based on county-issued Certificates of Compliance; - 2.
-Agricultural land up to five miles from land developed or zoned for rural residential use (one to ten acres) in the county General Plan; - 3.
-Agricultural land within five miles of other agricultural land sold or advertised as rural home sites, rural recreational sites, or other development as evidenced through comparable sales, multiple listing services, or similar property sales tools within the last five years. - Risk of subdivision to current zoning minimums: Valid options to demonstrate risk of conversion for which the current level of agricultural zoning can be used to calculate the number of extinguished development rights: - Agricultural land located within two miles of attraction(s) such as a casino, resort, golf course, public recreation area, school or university; within two miles of a major highway intersection4; or within two miles of a planned road expansion project that increases vehicle capacity (e.g., additional lanes).
+Readiness Requir ements Environmental Re view: None listed.
+Site Control: None listed.
+Other Readiness I Requirements: Strategy and Outco ounty is willing to implement one of the five strategies ome and Agricultural Conservation Easement is must demonstrate that agricultural lands are at risk of conversion for purposes of the ARB 2016-2017 Quantification logy using one of these options: 0 Residential Risk: Valid options to demonstrate risk of conversion for which residential zoning can be used to calculate the number of extinguished development rights: Agricultural land identified for development as evidenced by inclusion in a development proposal submitted to the local government, undergoing environmental review, or publicly available from controlling interests within the past 5 years; Agricultural land identified for potential rezoning to non-agricultural use by a jurisdiction as evidenced by a revised zoning proposal or land use plan, or undergoing environmental review, within the past 5 years; Agricultural land within a city's Sphere of Influence or municipal service boundary and, if applicable, within the city's urban growth boundary according to the city's general plan; Agricultural land within a proposed expanded city boundary (annexation), Sphere of Influence, municipal service boundary, or specific plan; Agricultural land within two miles of a city's Sphere of Influence or municipal service boundary, or within two miles of an unincorporated area which is zoned for or contains residential development where the average lot size is two acres or less.
+0 Rural Residential Risk: Valid options to demonstrate risk of conversion for which rural residential zoning can be used to calculate the number of extinguished development rights: Agricultural land that is determined to be in conformance with the Subdivision Map Act based on county-issued Certificates of Compliance; Agricultural land up to five miles from land developed or zoned for rural residential use (one to ten acres) in the county General Plan; Agricultural land within five miles of other agricultural land sold or advertised as rural home sites, rural recreational sites, or other development as evidenced through comparable sales, multiple listing services, or similar property sales tools within the last five years.
+0 Risk of subdivision to current zoning minimums: Valid options to demonstrate risk of conversion for which the current level of agricultural zoning can be used to calculate the number of extinguished development rights: 0 Agricultural land located within two miles of attraction(s) such as a casino, resort, golf course, public recreation area, school or university; within two miles of a major highway intersection4; or within two miles of a planned road expansion project that increases vehicle capacity (e.g., additional lanes).